sassystreaks/sassystreaks/README.md

 - 👋 Hi, I’m @sassystreaks
 - 👀 I’m interested in web dev
 - 🌱 I’m currently learning front end dev
-- 💞️ I’m looking to collaborate on various projects
+- 💞️ I’m looking to collaborate on various projects.
-- 📫 How to reach me email.

 <!---
 sassystreaks/sassystreaks is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.